ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 NiFi will be installed into the Ambari Stack of the Hortonworks Sandbox VirtualBox image because it will be used to activate the truck events simulator and transport data to Kafka.

 1\.
-If you do not have NiFi installed on your sandbox, refer to [Step 2: Download and Install NiFi on Hortonworks Sandbox (Option 1)](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/#download-nifi-sandbox) from Tutorial 0: Download, Install, and Start NiFi of
+If you do not have NiFi installed on your sandbox, refer to [Section 2: Setup NiFi on Sandbox by Ambari Wizard](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi#nifi-ambari-wizard) from Tutorial 0: Download, Install, and Start NiFi of
 Learning the Ropes of Apache NiFi for step-by-step instructions.

 ### Step 2: Start NiFi <a id="step2-start-nifi-tutorial0"></a>

 1\.
-To activate the NiFi service, refer to [Step 4: Start NiFi on Sandbox](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/#start-nifi-sandbox) from Tutorial 0: Download, Install, and Start NiFi of
+To activate the NiFi service, refer to [Section 2: Start NiFi via Ambari Service](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi#start-nifi-sandbox) from Tutorial 0: Set Up NiFi Environment of
 Learning the Ropes of Apache NiFi for step-by-step instructions.

 ## Section 2: Overview